 Save your fancy dinner reservations for another day.
 Here are the best local dishes in Bali that you must-try - and our fave roadside warungs that do them best!

 Depending on where you go, Bali can be an eye-opening cultural adventure, a party paradise or an utterly indulgent getaway packed full of luxe spas, white sand beaches and glamorous shopping sprees.
-But one thing’s for sure: no matter what style of Bali trip you choose, you’ve gotta try Balinese food – it’s on another level.
+But one thing’s for sure: no matter what style of Bali trip you choose, you’ve gotta try Bali’s local food and traditional cuisine – it’s on another level.

-We’re not talking expensive eateries and Michelin-worthy restaurants here (we all know there are plenty of those) we’re talking age-old recipes that’ve been passed down through generations, and dishes stuffed full of fresh herbs, spices and a whole lotta Balinese culinary secrets.
-So, without further adieu, here are 7 of Bali’s best dishes – the Balinese food you simply must try, including our fave warungs where you’ll find them.
+We’re not talking expensive eateries and Michelin-worthy restaurants here (we all know there are plenty of those) we’re talking age-old recipes that’ve been passed down through generations, and local food stuffed full of fresh herbs, spices and a whole lotta Balinese culinary secrets.
+So, without further adieu, here are 7 of Bali’s best local dishes – the traditional local food you simply must-try, including our fave warungs where you’ll find them.
 Selamat makan!

-Try: Warung Ibu Oka (Jl Tegal Sari No. 2, Ubud), Babi Guling Candra (Jl Teuku Umar, Denpasar) or Warung Babi Guling Pak Malen (Jl Sunset Road No. 5, Seminyak)
+Try: Warung Ibu Oka (Jl Tegal Sari No. 2, Ubud), Babi Guling Candra (Denpasar & Kuta) or Warung Babi Guling Pak Malen (Jl Sunset Road No. 554, Seminyak)

-Balinese nasi campur (meaning mixed dishes with rice) is a fave with locals (and us!) who typically dine on this bit-of-everything dish for breakfast, brunch, lunch or dinner.
+Balinese nasi campur (literally meaning mixed rice) is a fave food with locals (and us!) who typically dine on this bit-of-everything dish for breakfast, brunch, lunch and dinner.
 Like the pick’n’mix of the Balinese dining world, it’s an assortment of Indonesia’s best bites.
 For us, the mark of authentically good nasi campur lies in the ayam panggang (grilled chicken), the beef rendang (beef curry) and of course, the selection of hot sambals.
-For the best nasi campur experience, look for the buffet-style warungs that let you point to what you want to try from the glass cabinets.
-In our case: everything.
+For the best nasi campur experience, look for the buffet-style warungs that let you point to what you want from the glass cabinets.

-Try: Warung Wardani, (Jl Yudistira No.2, Denpasar), Warung Yess (Jl Pantai Pererenan, Canggu) or Stop Makan Yuk (Jl Raya Uluwatu)
+Try: Warung Wardani (Denpasar & Kuta), Warung Yess (Jl Pantai Pererenan, Canggu) or Stop Makan Yuk (Jl Raya Uluwatu No. 7, Jimbaran)

 We’ve all tried satay (grilled skewered meat) before – it’s almost everywhere in Southeast Asia.
 But not everyone has had the pleasure of tasting traditional Balinese sate lilit ikan (fish satay).
 Skewered and spiced, minced fish is grilled over charcoal or an open fire (sometimes on the side of the road) and the result is a slightly sweet, slightly spicy and totally delicious morsel moulded around a lemongrass stalk or wooden stick.
 It’s best enjoyed with a healthy dose of sambal – naturally.

-Try: Bebek Bengil (Jl Hanoman, Ubud) or Bumbu Bali Restaurant & Cooking School (Jl Pratama, Tanjung Benoa – Nusa Dua).
+Try: Bebek Bengil (Jl Hanoman, Ubud) or Art Cafe Bumbu Bali (Jl Pintas Siligita No. 101, Nusa Dua)

 Practically the national dish of Indonesia, nasi goreng (fried rice) and mie goreng (fried noodles) are staples in the local diet.
 What your nasi or mie goreng comes with depends on where you’re dining, but it’s generally topped with a fried egg and dried shallots, mixed with veggies and sided with pickles, prawn crackers, and a few sticks of either chicken or beef satay.
 Find a really good nasi goreng, and you’ll be hooked for life.

-Try: Warung Nasi Lawar Sapi Odah (Segara Beach, Sanur) or Lawar Kuwir Men Sono (Sangeh, Abiansemal)
+Try: Warung Lawar Sapi Odah (Denpasar) or Lawar Kuwir Men Sono (Sangeh, Abiansemal)